🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ’± Currency Stability + 9.7 -- 30 The UAE Dirham is pegged to the US Dollar, providing exceptional stability and eliminating exchange rate volatility risks for digital nomads.
+πŸ’± Currency Stability + 9.6 -- 30 The UAE dirham is pegged to the US dollar, providing exceptional stability for long-term budgeting and savings.

 πŸ’» DIGITAL NOMAD ESSENTIALS